-Annual review of ‘avoidable’ hospital deaths
+Annual review of avoidable deaths in hospitals

 Recent figures have shown there to be a staggering 1,000 estimated unnecessary and avoidable deaths in NHS hospitals every month, which are being caused by negligent medical errors and failures to monitor patients properly.